bionanotechie/Genome-Assembly-Bacterial/README.md

 **Running MaSuRCA**

+**Current working directory: /UCHC/PublicShare/Genome-Assembly-Bacterial/Hybrid/MaSuRCA**

 To run MaSuRCA you can run the [masurca.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Hybrid/MaSuRCA/masurca.sh) file in the Hybrid Folder.

  You first need to load masurca and then run it on a config file. you can find a sample [here](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Hybrid/MaSuRCA/config.txt) and edit to the genome size and path you need for your inputs.

- After running it on the config file, you then need to run assemble.sh afterwards.
+ After running it on the config file, you then need to run assemble.sh which should be outputted afterwards.